txje/rekit/README.md

         -f: fasta: Reference sequence to simulate from
         -a: bam: BAM alignment file
         -r: cutseq: Recognition/label site sequence
-        -q: Size of q-gram/k-mer to hash
+        -q: Size of q-gram/k-mer to hash (default: 4)
         -h: Number of hash functions to apply
         -s: Seed to random number generator
         -t: threshold: Minimum number of q-grams to declare a match